VNF1981/Zero-Inflated-Beta-Binomial-PGLMM-for-Analyzing-the-Cross-Species-Cancer-Data/README.md

 ### Response and trials

-The model uses a binomial style structure
+The model uses a binomial-style structure

 * `cases` is the number of cancer cases in each species
 * `Trials` is the number of necropsies in that species

-Two responses are modelled separately
+Two responses are modelled separately (see below)

 * `NeoplasiaCases`
 * `MalignancyCases`

 ### Beta binomial component

-The beta binomial part models the underlying cancer probability for each species.
-It includes a dispersion parameter `phi` that allows the variance to be larger than in a simple binomial model.
+The beta-binomial component models the underlying cancer probability for each species.
+It includes a dispersion parameter `phi` that allows the variance to grow larger than in a simple binomial model.

-From `phi` the script computes a variance inflation factor
+From `phi`, the script computes a custom variance inflation factor, which is an indicator of overdispersion (i.e., variance of beta binomial/variance of binomial)

 * VIF shows how much wider the variance is relative to a binomial model
 * VIF is based on `phi` and the median number of necropsies per species

-### Zero inflation component
+### Zero-inflation component

 The data contain more zero values than expected under the beta binomial variance.
 This is often due to low sampling effort for some species.